 Kwan is glad she was paying attention to her email several years ago, when she received an announcement from the AIA about a joint venture with HGTV for a program called Extreme Living.
 "I went, 'Oh, we just did an extreme house!'"
 Kwan and her partner, Denis Henmi, submitted their Nova House, a desert dwelling perched on a 200-foot cliff in Utah, and got on the show.
 "Every six months they rerun the series and I get e-mails," says Kwan.
 "It's as if we designed the house yesterday."

-13. Network in the whole industry, not just with architects
+13. Network in the whole industry, not just architects.

 If you meet a furniture vendor at a party, don't overlook her just because she's not a designer.
 Manufacturers and suppliers have valuable information that could help you land some workplace design clients, says Cavagnero.
 "They're really good at business development and knowing which companies are looking in town—who's expanding, who's relocating, who's out looking for 30,000-foot space."
 Networking with commercial realtors is a good idea, too.
 "The relationships you make may very well not be with architects, but they're with other people who are looking at the same kind of work you are, but from a completely different angle," adds Cavagnero.